How to get Vehicle Back after Repossession

 5. Negotiate Payment Arrangements

 Most lenders are more interested in your money than they are in your vehicle.
 So stay in communication with them and discuss what payment options are available.
 Create a workable and sustainable arrangement; don't over-promise or put yourself into a worse situation.
+We offer free online scheduling for appointments.

-How Many Months Behind until Vehicle Repossession
+How Many Months Behind until Automobile Repossession

 This all depends on your lender.
 Some lenders wait until you are 2-3 months behind.
 Others repossess vehicles as soon as they legally can.
 Under the Wisconsin Consumer Act, you have to be more than 40 days behind one full payment before the lender even begin the repossession process.
 If you have already received your "right to cure letter," then your vehicle is a risk for repossession.
+We offer free online scheduling for appointments.

-How to Find your Repossessed Vehicle
+How to Find your Repossessed Automobiles

 You wake up one morning and your vehicle is gone.
 You don't know if it's been stolen or repossessed.
 First thing is to call your local police and ask them if your car was "called in" as repossessed.
 Repossession agents are required to alert the police if they have repossessed a vehicle.
 If your vehicle wasn't "called in," then you should report it as stolen.

 If your car was repossessed, call your lender to find out what repossession company has the vehicle.
 You have the right to reclaim your personal property from the vehicle.
 The repossession company will likely require you to schedule an appointment.
 If the repossession company attempts to charge you a "personal property fee" to get your belongings back, you should contact us right away.
 These fees could be illegal and you could be entitled to sue them.
+We offer free online scheduling for appointments.

 Rules for Repossessing a Vehicle

 There are strict rules for repossessing vehicle.
 First, you are entitled to certain pre-repossession notices.
 Second, the repossession agent must "stop" if you object to the repossession.
 Lenders and repossession agents must follow these rules, otherwise you may be entitled to a "free car" for their violations of the law.
+We offer free online scheduling for appointments.

 Car Repossession Process

 Generally, you receive a written notice you are behind.
 Sometimes you are sued to get the vehicle back.
 Next a repossession agent will attempt to repossess the vehicle (usually in the middle of the night).
 After the repossession, the lender will notify of your rights to reclaim the vehicle.
 After that the vehicle will be sold at auction.
+We offer free online scheduling for appointments.

 What Happens after My Vehicle is Repossessed

 First, you will get a letter indicating your vehicle has been repossessed.
 It will lay out certain deadlines (generally 15 days) for you to "reinstate" or redeem your vehicle - paying the lender money to get it back.
 Next, the lender will ship your vehicle to a wholesale auction where it will be sold.
 After that point in time, the lender will contact you related to the "deficiency" - the dollar amount you owe after the sale (and yes, they will pass along the fees charged by the auction company).
 Some lender turn over these dollar amounts to collection agencies, called "debt collectors."
 You may have additional rights if the debt has been sold to a debt collector.
+We offer free online scheduling for appointments.

 A voluntary repossession is the process by which you agree to return the vehicle to your finance company.
 But voluntarily turning over the vehicle doesn't mean you are not responsible for the "deficiency" - the balance left over after they sell the vehicle.
 Many people think agreeing to a voluntary surrender will end their obligation to pay on the debt.
 This is rarely (as in never) the case.
 Get legal advice and have a strategy before doing a voluntary surrender.
 This is rarely the wisest or best choice.
+We offer free online scheduling for appointments.